-Belgrade is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Belgrade is a great place for families with children to consider.
+First of all, many other families with children live here, making Belgrade a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Belgrade has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Belgrade’s overall crime rate is lower than average for the country.

-The overall education level of Belgrade citizens is substantially higher than the typical US community, as 32.51% of adults in Belgrade have at least a bachelor's degree, and the average American community has 21.84%.
+The education level of Belgrade citizens is substantially higher than the typical US community, as 32.51% of adults in Belgrade have at least a bachelor's degree.

 The per capita income in Belgrade in 2018 was $47,201, which is wealthy relative to Maine and the nation.
 This equates to an annual income of $188,804 for a family of four.
 However, Belgrade contains both very wealthy and poor people as well.

 The people who call Belgrade home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Belgrade residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Belgrade include French, Irish, English, French Canadian, and German.

 The most common language spoken in Belgrade is English.
 Other important languages spoken here include French and Polish.